tarathep/cicd-github-actions/DayII/lab1.md

 dotnet --version
 ```

-If you have mulit versions you can list sdk with command
+If you have multiple versions you can list sdk with command

 ```bash
 dotnet --list-sdks